Tom Stewart (Australian footballer): Early football

 As a teenager, Stewart played for the Geelong Falcons in the TAC Cup.
 After going undrafted in numerous drafts went and played for his local club in the Geelong Football Netball League.

 Stewart played football for South Barwon Football Club which currently competes in the Geelong Football Netball League, the major regional league in the region.
-In 2013, Stewart would be a part of South Barwon's premiership which was led by playing coach and Australian Football Hall of Famer, Matthew Scarlett.
+In 2013, Stewart was a part of South Barwon's premiership which was led by playing coach and Australian Football Hall of Famer, Matthew Scarlett.
 In 2016, Stewart's performances for the Geelong Football Club's VFL team landed him on the radar of AFL club recruiters.
 He was drafted at pick 40 in the 2016 national draft by the Geelong Football Club.